sensu/sensu-docs/content/sensu-go/5.18/reference/rbac.md

 ### Default users

-During the [Sensu backend installation][42] process, you can set administrator credentials to override the default credentials and a `default` namespace.
+During the [Sensu backend installation][42] process, you can set administrator credentials to override the default credentials and create a `default` namespace.

-This is the user that you can use to manage all aspects of Sensu and create new users.
+This is the admin user that you can use to manage all aspects of Sensu and create new users.

 | attribute | value |
 | --------- | ----- |